jschornick/i2c_device/readme.md

-I love the convenience of I2C as much as the next guy, but compared to the quick victory describe above, the next few hours of hacking are usually not nearly as fun.
+I love the convenience of I2C as much as the next guy, but compared to the quick victory describe above, the next few hours of hacking are usually not nearly so fun.
 If there is no existing library for your sensor, the next step is all too often writing one from scratch... digging into page after page of interface specs described in the device datasheet.